-The Women's Union recognises that the problems faced by women in Cambridge are not unique to Cambridge, but unfortunately symptomatic of the wider world.
-By supporting local and national organisations that are working for change, we not only place ourselves within the context of the wider struggle, but learn a great deal and acquire some much needed resources along the way.
-All of the current organisations have been supported for many years and each year the members of women's council vote either to renew or reject another year's affiliation.
+WomCam recognises that the problems faced by women in Cambridge are not unique to Cambridge, but symptomatic of the wider world.
+As part of the constitution, we are mandated to support two organisations yearly.
+By supporting local and national organisations that are working for change, we not only place ourselves within the context of the wider struggle, but learn a great deal and acquire much needed resources along the way.

 There are, of course, hundreds of worthy organisations that we could support, but our cash is very limited.
 However, we have supported other organisations like Women’s Aid, Cambridge Rape Crisis and Amnesty International UK through other fundraising activity, even though they aren’t organisations that we affiliate to directly.

 The organisations we are currently affiliated to are:

 Abortion Rights UK was formed by the merger of the National Abortion Campaign and the Abortion Law Reform Association, but continues to fight for a woman’s right to choose.
 The Women’s Union has been affiliated to Abortion Rights since the mid 1990s and has itself battled against verbal assault and derision to maintain its stance of being ‘Pro Choice and Proud of It’.

 Access to abortion in the UK remains a ‘postcode’ lottery, with waiting lists for NHS abortions and the number of abortions being provided on the NHS varying wildly with area.
 A woman’s right to access abortion remains in the hand of the medical establishment.
 The decision to have an abortion is rarely an easy one, but many women in Britain face the trauma of paying approximately £500 for a private termination because they cannot face the distance they are asked to travel by the NHS or the time that they have to wait.
 A third of British women will have an abortion in their lifetimes, but the taboo surrounding the operation remains enormous and funding levels remain low.